parashchand10/Unemployment_in_India_Data_Analysis/README.md

 6. Estimated Labor Participation Rate (%): The percentage of working-age people either working or actively looking for work.
 7. Area: Whether the data is from a Rural or Urban region.

-## Project Workflow

-### Data Preprocessing:

-1. Load and clean the dataset to remove any inconsistencies or missing values.
-2. Perform feature engineering for better data handling and understanding.

-### Exploratory Data Analysis (EDA):

-1. Analyze the data to identify trends, correlations, and insights.
-2. Use visualizations to display the unemployment and employment trends across different regions.

-### Data Visualization:

-1. Generate graphs and charts (using libraries like Matplotlib and Seaborn) to visualize unemployment rates, employment numbers, and labor force participation.

 ### Insights and Conclusion:

 1. Draw meaningful conclusions from the analysis.
 2. Identify key patterns, such as which regions have the highest unemployment rates and which areas have higher labor force participation.

 ### Libraries Used

 1. Pandas: For efficient data manipulation and analysis.
 2. Matplotlib and Seaborn: For data visualization and creating insightful graphs.